Ehyiah/ux-quill/README.md

 }
 ```
 ### Media gallery module details
-Here is the list of options for the media gallery module :
+Here is the list of some options for the media gallery module (see full available options in PHP class):

 - **listEndpoint** : the endpoint to get the list of images from
 The response from your endpoint must be like this :